mckillop72/boomi-gcp/README.md

 You must have a Boomi account with unused molecule licenses.

-The steps below are for manual execution but the same code can be used with a Google Cloud Build trigger.

 ## Steps

 1. Create a Google Cloud Platform account if you don't have one.
 This deployment should work on the free tier.